Western States Dwarf Car Association

 If more or less cars are present, the number of transfers may be adjusted.

-**** There may be changes due to car count or time restraints.
+**** There may be changes due to car count or time restraints, including combing of classes although each class would recieve their own points.
 Check the Pit Board for changes.
 Any changes must be approved by WSDCA officials.

 **All drivers will draw pill for starting positions in heat races.Each driver is responsible for knowing when pill draw will be throughout the weekend.If they are unable to attend pill draw, they must let a WSDCA official know that it is ok to draw a pill for them.
 If they do not do that, they will be placed in the back of the heat.